gt-cs3220/gt-cs3220.github.io/labday5_steps.md

+part 1: Repeat the tutorial

+checkout the code from https://github.com/PeterOgden/overlay_tutorial.git Place the code into

 *Open Vitis HLS and generate ip *

 Start Vitis HLS program
 1. Click on “Create New Project” in the very first page.